pinkskin/crawl/crawl-ref/docs/crawl_manual.rst

   corruption and chaos, starting with a simple weapon of their choice and leather armour.

+Acolytes of Flame
+  Acolytes of Flame serve Ignis, the Dying Flame, who grants them incredible power over fire... but there is only so much fire left to draw on, and once it burns out, acolytes may need to abandon Ignis.
+Acolytes start with a robe, a choice of flaming weapons, and the spell Foxfire.

 Chaos Knights
   The Chaos Knight is a plaything of Xom, subject to the god's constantly changing moods.
 Xom is a very unpredictable (and possibly psychotic) entity